Alaska SeaLife Center: Education

 The Discovery Education programs are developed in accordance with Alaska's Science Content and Performance Standards and the National Science Education Standards.
 Programs are offered year-round at the SeaLife Center in the form of Day Programs and overnight Nocturne Sleepovers.
 Outreach Programs can be presented in schools in the Anchorage, Mat-Su, and Kenai Peninsula areas.
 Distance Learning programs can be presented worldwide to locations with interactive video conference equipment.

 Exhibits

-The center's public exhibits include a touch tank where visitors can touch small marine invertebrates such as sea stars and sea urchins in a shallow pool, an aviary for the center's numerous seabirds with a two-story diving pool, as well as harbor seals, Steller's sea lions, and Giant Pacific octopuses.
+The center's public exhibits include a touch tank where visitors can touch small marine invertebrates such as sea stars and sea urchins in a shallow pool, an aviary for the center's numerous seabirds with a two-story diving pool, also housing a wolf eel and several species of large saltwater fish.
+Other tanks and exhibits include harbor seals, Steller's sea lions, various nutibranches, moon jellies, gruntsculpins, and Giant Pacific octopuses.
 There are also exhibits of Alaska's most important food fish such as salmon, halibut, king crab, and sablefish.
 In 2016, the Center opened the Nose 2 Nose exhibit, which enhances the underwater viewing area with a new Octopus Grotto where visitors can learn more about resident octopuses.
 The exhibit also offers an array of interpretive installations and fun activities for the entire family, in addition to seeing eye-to-eye with octopuses, sea lions, seals, and a number of fish and bird species.